Classic Wolverine Cover: Uncanny X-Men #167

 Paul Smith’s first cover to give prominence to Wolverine was the final issue of the year-long Brood saga and featured the entire New X-Men team mourning (not for the last time), the death of Professor Charles Xavier….

-Adam Hughes may be best known, as Wikipedia puts it, for “his voluptuous, pinup-style female characters,” but in 1992, he did a series of covers for ‘X-Men Classic’.
+But in 1992, he was less well known and relegated to doing a series of covers for ‘X-Men Classic’.
 His cover for X-Men Classic #71, the reprint of Uncanny X-Men #165, may have been his best…

 Previous Wolverine Cover: Uncanny X-Men #162 | Next: Wolverine #1 (Limited Series)